jhave/Wavenet-for-Poem-Generation/README.md

 python train.py --data_dir=data
 ```
 to train the network, where `data` is a directory containing `.txt` files.
+This repo includes a txt source with 11k poems in `data/pf`
 The script will recursively collect all `.txt` files in the directory.

 You can see documentation on each of the training settings by running